 Your resume offers the first impression potential employers will have of you, so keep it organized and professional-looking.
 A train operator must be detail-oriented, so you don’t want any errors that suggest you are not.
 It’s best to have a friend or colleague proofread your finished resume before you send it to a recruiter.

 We recommend using a dedicated resume builder tool such as Resume.io’s.
 This will give you a PDF document with clean formatting.
 Using the builder alongside one of our resume templates is the surest way to give your resume a polished look.
 We suggest choosing a style from the professional, modern, or simple categories

 Here are a few other pointers for your design:

-- Leave plenty of white space by varying line lengths
+- Leave plenty of white space by varying line lengths and allowing ample margins.

 - If you choose to use color, remember that a little bit goes a long way.

 - Your train operator resume should reflect career movement by telling a story of progress and skills development.